 Interaction between interagency statement and CARES Act

-Section 4013 of the CARES Act provides financial institutions with an option to suspend the application of ASC 310-40 to eligible loan restructurings.
+Section 4013 of the CARES Act, as subsequently clarified by the Consolidated Appropriations Act, 2021, provides financial institutions, including insurance companies, with an option to suspend the application of ASC 310-40 to eligible loan restructurings.
 A loan restructuring is eligible under Section 4013 if the restructuring is related to COVID-19, the loan was not more than 30 days past due as of Dec.
-31, 2019, and the restructuring is executed between March 1, 2020, and the earlier of 60 days after the termination of the national emergency or Dec.
-31, 2020.
+31, 2019, and the restructuring is executed between March 1, 2020 and the earlier of 60 days after the termination of the national emergency or Jan.
+1, 2022.

 If a loan restructuring is not eligible under Section 4013, or if the financial institution does not elect to avail itself of the optional relief in Section 4013, the financial institution should evaluate the loan restructuring under ASC 310-40.
 However, like other entities, a financial institution evaluating a restructuring under ASC 310-40 may also consider the guidance in the interagency statement.

 The following chart illustrates the interaction between Section 4013 and the interagency statement.

 Under ASC 310-40, a creditor who restructures a loan must evaluate whether the restructuring constitutes a TDR.

 According to the Codification’s Master Glossary, a restructuring of a loan constitutes a TDR if the creditor, for economic or legal reasons related to the debtor’s financial difficulties, grants a concession to the debtor that it would not otherwise consider.
 Under the guidance in ASC 310-40, a restructuring is a TDR if both of the following conditions are met:

 - The creditor has granted a concession to the debtor.

 If restructuring the loan does not constitute a TDR, then the creditor must evaluate whether the restructuring results in a new loan, according to the guidance in ASC 310-20.